joachimdalen/azdevops-auto-state/marketplace/raw/README.md

 ## Activating the extension

+Activation of this extension must be done by a Project or Collection administrator

 For this extension to work properly there are a few steps that needs to be taken after installing:

 ### Activation